ezrahall1/setting-up-vpn-server/README.md

 # Setting Up VPN Server

 <h2>Description</h2>
 This project is about how to create a free VPN server in AWS cloud.
 This is a cost effective way to save money and provide much needed security when browsing on the internet, it gives you a secure way to connect to your virtual private cloud in AWS using private ip addresses.
-There is a step by step guide on how to build the VPN server successfully and test it, in order to make sure that it is working correctly.
 <br />